How VA 2.0 Handles Consumer Contact Updates

 • Component-level changes (Address1, Address2, City, State, Zip) from <empty> to the new values

-• The full address creation event with formatting
+• The new address creation event

 Workflow Triggers to Consider